 While some of the ways to connect with nature involve being outdoors, you can also connect with nature from the comfort of your home.
 Nature documentaries are an excellent medium for learning about nature and taking your mind to places you may not be able to visit physically.
 You can watch documentaries on wildlife, plants, or water bodies.

-The good news is that these days you’ll find a great selection to stream without having to leave the house or require shipping and packaging to ensure you can watch nature films with minimal environmental impact.
+The good news is that these days, you’ll find a great selection to stream without leaving the house or requiring shipping and packaging, ensuring you can watch nature films with minimal environmental impact.

 Related: Check out our selections of climate change and plastic waste documentary films.

-One of the most impactful ways to improve your nature experiences is to keep a nature journal.
+Keeping a nature journal is one of the most impactful ways to improve your nature experiences.
 Nature is filled with many things you can discover with every time spent.
 Of course, you’ll find trees, animals, water, weather, and so much more to explore.

 Getting out in nature can create a sense of belonging on this earth.
 Whereas it may not always provide a profound experience, sometimes it might.
 With so many activities involved, journaling can be a great way to keep memories of those activities alive and carry them into the future.

 Consider answering these questions and express yourself as much as you can.
 Without a journal, beautiful nature experiences might become a distant memory.
-Keeping a journal can deepen your connection with nature and improve your mental health and overall well-being.
+Keeping a journal can help you connect deeply with nature and improve your mental health and overall well-being.

 Related: Check out our tips on how to write a journal to get you started.
 We’ve also a list of some of the best eco-friendly journals so you can choose to write on and keep your journal with sustainability in mind.

-Sharing your experiences with other people can induce a deeper level of connection with nature while allowing you to build stronger relationships.
-More like journaling, interacting with loved ones about your nature experiences helps keep the memory alive and helps you dive deeper into understanding nature.
+Sharing your experiences with others can induce a deeper connection with nature while allowing you to build stronger relationships.
+Similar to journaling, interacting with loved ones about your nature experiences helps keep the memory alive and helps you dive deeper into understanding nature.

-You can share your latest discoveries with nature, the things that matter. and spark questions that lead to conversations.
+You can share your latest discoveries with nature, the things that matter, and spark questions that lead to conversations.
+Spending time both in nature and sharing its joy helps it remain present in our thoughts and lives.

 Connecting with nature comes with tremendous benefits for human beings.
-Nature helps us escape the hustle of the modern lifestyle, and improves our mood, physical health, and overall well-being.
-It helps us connect with our roots and respect the life of other people.
+Nature helps us escape the hustle of the modern lifestyle and improves our mood, physical health, and overall well-being.
+It helps us connect with our roots and respect other people's lives.

-With these techniques mentioned above, you can start today to cultivate a connection with nature.
-And with so much to enjoy and a variety of benefits, forming a habit of regularly connecting with nature stands every chance to bring a bit more than a smile to your moments of quiet and reflections amongst the trees.
+With these techniques mentioned above, you can start cultivating a connection with nature today.
+With so much to enjoy and a variety of benefits, forming a habit of regularly connecting with nature stands every chance of bringing a bit more than a smile to your moments of quiet and reflection among the trees.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.